Forget the Icons:The Most Beautiful Spots in the City

 Herb Caen once said, “There are a thousand viewpoints in this viewtiful city.”
-With 50 hills (according to Wikipedia), countless skyscrapers, sandy beaches, lush gardens and hiking trails, most of these jaw dropping views are accessible to everybody.
-It’s hard to get away from the icons, but there are spots that are lesser known right near them.
+With 50 hills (according to Wikipedia), countless skyscrapers, sandy beaches, lush gardens and hiking trails, most jaw-dropping views are accessible to everybody.
+It’s hard to get away from the icons, but some spots are lesser-known right near them.
 The next time you're in San Francisco, you’ll want to check out all of these beautiful spots, not just the icons.

 Coined the Ellis Island of the West, Angel Island processed more than 1 million immigrants during its time as an immigration station.
 Since then, it has been turned into a state park where you can camp overnight.
 It’s perfect for that early morning sunrise, where you’ll be able to see expansive 360° views of the San Francisco skyline, the Marin Headlands and Mount Tamalpais.

-It’s true we might not have beach weather year-round in San Francisco like beaches in Southern California do, but we have something they don’t have, a view of the Golden Gate Bridge.
+It’s true we might not have beach weather year-round in San Francisco like beaches in Southern California do, but we have something they don’t have, a view of the Golden Gate Bridge from Baker Beach.
 Walk along the beach towards the Golden Gate Bridge.
 Once you hike over to the rocks, you’ll get an Instagram shot that will make your friends jealous.

 Bernal Heights Park